Skip to content

 • Digital codes, voucher sets with large inventories, external links

-• No inventory tracking needed
+• No inventory or daily tracking needed

 2. The system redistributes probability among remaining eligible prizes